brandur/sorg/content/fragments/go-recover.md

 `recover()` to handle any exception that might have been thrown with `panic()`, log some information about it, and exit the program cleanly.

-hk takes this a step futher by sending the error up to Rollbar so that all of its unexpected crashes can be examined in aggregate.
+hk takes this a step further by sending the error up to Rollbar so that all of its unexpected crashes can be examined in aggregate.